 If you suspect that you have a leaky gut, then, get the author's How to Treat Autoimmune Diseases, PCOS & Thyroid Issues Naturally ebook.

 If you have an autoimmune disease, allergies, PCOS, or thyroid issues, we recommend that you get the author's Autoimmune Diseases and Natural Treatments book/ebook.

 This book addresses how to calm and balance the immune system by identifying what foods to eat and avoid, what key supplements to take, and what immune modulators will help with Th1 dominance and Th2 dominance.
 This book also addresses how to repair a leaky gut.

 Note: If you haven't been diagnosed with an autoimmune disease, but, you feel tired or if you have a food sensitivity issue, then, you may still have a leaky gut.
 In that case, you should still get the Autoimmune Diseases and Natural Treatments book/ebook.

-In addition, be proactive and prevent the onset of diabetes, heart disease, and other health problems by getting one of the following author's books, which address inflammation, oxidation, toxic load, etc.:
+In addition, be proactive and prevent the onset of diabetes, heart disease, and other health problems by getting the following author's books, which address inflammation, oxidation, toxic load, etc.:

 - Death to Diabetes book or ebook.